 The Proptech sector was predicted to have received US$4.6billion worth of funding in 2018.
-Just 3 months into 2019 and PropTech's impact on how real estate is used, bought, developed, managed and invested is snowballing.
+Just three months into 2019 and PropTech's impact on how real estate is used, bought, developed, managed and invested is snowballing.

 Industry recognition is also hitting new heights - just see the winner of this year's MIPIM Startup Competition, won by a Czech start-up that 'provides an integrated suite of data analytics, smart sensors, and mobile user interfaces to optimise the use of office spaces, and increase the productivity and wellbeing of people in buildings'.